kajott/PixelView/README.md

 **Features**:
 - displays common JPEG, PNG and other common image formats
+- directly imports and renders ANSi art in various formats
 - uses an "antialiased blocky pixels"-type filter for upscaling
 - ... or can be set to only allow integer scaling ratios
-- special features for very tall or wide images:
+- special features for very tall or wide images or ANSIs:
   - single keypress to go to upper-left or lower-right corners
   - smooth automatic scrolling
 - can save display settings (zoom level etc.) for each file